 By encouraging its lawyers to be involved in a wide variety of cultural, religious, political and civic organizations – and by supporting lawyers in those efforts -- the Firm creates an environment in which different views, approaches and perspectives are sought and welcomed.

-This philosophy – from the Firm’s earliest years – laid the groundwork for the Firm’s ongoing Diversity & Inclusion efforts.
-Among other measures, the Firm is a signatory to The Connecticut Legal Community’s Diversity & Inclusion Pledge which calls on law firms to reaffirm their ongoing commitment to advancing diversity and inclusion.
-As part of this effort, the Firm has established a Diversity & Inclusion Committee that is tasked to evaluate and monitor the Firm’s policies, practices and office culture to ensure that the goals of diversity and inclusion are advanced.
+This philosophy – from the Firm’s earliest years – laid the groundwork for the Firm’s ongoing diversity, equity and inclusion efforts.
+Among other measures, the Firm is a signatory to The Connecticut Legal Community’s Diversity & Inclusion Pledge which calls on law firms to reaffirm their ongoing commitment to advancing diversity, equity and inclusion.
+As part of this effort, the Firm has established a Diversity, Equity & Inclusion Committee that is tasked to evaluate and monitor the Firm’s policies, practices and office culture to ensure that the goals of diversity, equity and inclusion are advanced.
 The Firm is actively engaged in efforts aimed at the recruitment and retention of diverse candidates.
-The Firm has initiated an annual 1L Diversity Reception, and in August 2019 two members of the Firm’s D&I Committee attended the National LGBT Bar Association Lavender Law Conference.
+The Firm has initiated an annual 1L Diversity Reception, and in August 2019 two members of the Firm’s DEI Committee attended the National LGBT Bar Association Lavender Law Conference.

 Our ongoing goals include: